florianajir/rabbitmq-sql-worker/README.md

 ## License

-This bundle is under the MIT license.
-See the complete license in the bundle:
+This application is under the MIT license.
+See the complete license in this file :

     Resources/meta/LICENSE